PvdBerg1998/hfml_data_preprocessor/README.md

     fft[fft.x.between(0, 1000)].plot(x="x", y="y", title=variable)
 ```

+Python utilities for common data extraction tasks will soon be available!

-# Compiling
+# Compilation
-The tool is written in Rust.
+The tool is written in the Rust programming language.
 A working Rust compiler is therefore required.
 The stable toolchain is sufficient.
 For installation, follow [these steps](https://www.rust-lang.org/tools/install).
 This may require you to install additional build tools, documented [here](https://rust-lang.github.io/rustup/installation/windows.html).

 The tool itself relies on two libraries:
 - [GNU Scientific Library](https://www.gnu.org/software/gsl/) (GSL) for general purpose math